cockroachlabs/developer-success/import-backup-restore.md

 $ docker exec -it import-mysql /bin/bash
 ```

-You should now see a command-prompt that is in the MySQL container.
-To connect to the database:
+You should now see a command prompt that is in the MySQL container.
+To connect to the database.
+Like in the previous lab, the `$$` prompt will indicate that the command is running in the docker container.

 ```bash
 $$ mysql -u root -ptest1234
 ```